brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

     Provides a quick way to restart network adapters via a GUI, maintaining network connectivity without manual intervention.

 37. **Restart-SpoolerPoolServices.ps1**
-    Restarts both the Spooler and LPD (Line Printer Daemon) services.
-It includes enhanced logging for auditing purposes and detailed debug information for troubleshooting.
+    Restarts both the Spooler and LPD (Line Printer Daemon) services, with enhanced logging for auditing and detailed debug information for troubleshooting.

 38. **Synchronize-ADComputerTime.ps1**
     Synchronizes time settings on AD computers, ensuring accurate time across different time zones.

 39. **Synchronize-ADForestDCs.ps1**
-    Automates the synchronization of all Domain Controllers across an AD forest, ensuring up-to-date replication.
+    Automates synchronization of all Domain Controllers across an AD forest, ensuring up-to-date replication.

 40. **Transfer-DHCPScopes.ps1**
     Provides functionality to export and import DHCP scopes between servers within a specified domain, with error handling and logging to track operations.